GAM-team/GAM/wiki/Vault-Takeout.md

   * Search the current version of the Calendar event, but export the contents of the last version saved before 12:00 AM UTC on the specified date.
   * Enter the date in UTC.

-For `corpus calendar`, you can specify the format of the exported data:
-* `format ics` - Export in ICS format, this is the default
-* `format pst` - Export in PST format

 For `corpus drive`, you can specify advanced search options:
 * `driveversiondate <Date>|<Time>` - Search the versions of the Drive file as of the reference date.
 These timestamps are in GMT and rounded down to the given date.
 * `includeshareddrives False` - Mapped to `sharedrivesoption included_if_account_is_not_a_member`